 Congratulations, on CMC RIMS being selected for the Public Land’s Alliance Innovative Product of the Year Award!
 What was the inspiration for creating CMC RIMS?

 Julie: The idea morphed slowly over time to become what it is today.
 CMC manages trail crews that go out and clear trail.
 We provide these crews as a resource to land managers who need assistance clearing trails.
 However, one recreation manager may be in charge of 500 miles of trail and that person hadn’t been on a trail for years.
 So decisions on what trail needed to be cleared and when was largely based on guesswork.
-Seeing this gap, we started having trail crews collecting data on the state of the trails as they worked and hiked to conservation sites.
+Seeing this gap, we started having trail crews collecting crowdsourced data on the state of the trails as they worked and hiked to conservation sites.

 Can you share examples of how you have been able to take action based on the data that is being collected using CMC RIMS?

-How do you plan on utilizing the crowd-sourced data to achieve CMC’s conservation goals in the near- and Long-term?
+How do you plan on utilizing the crowdsourced data to achieve CMC’s conservation goals in the near- and Long-term?

 On the analytics side, we are building relationships with land managers who are looking for custom dashboards in Neat Data.
 Depending on where they are located, land managers have different focuses.
-Some may be more interested in dispersed camping, others on trail maintenance.
+Some may be more interested in dispersed camping, others in trail maintenance.
 There is a wide variety of what people are looking for in these dashboards and we are working to build them out.

 Julie: It has been really cool to learn – I can sure geek out on data stuff.
 It is great working with Chris.
-Our data set is fairly large and somewhat complicated – because it is coming out of the app we have to do some tweaking in the backend.
+Our crowdsourced data set is fairly large and somewhat complicated – because it is coming out of the app we have to do some tweaking in the backend.
 Chris is very easy to work with – he understand what I need when I say I want to see the data a certain way and can implement fixes easily.
 I’ve also watched some of the video tutorials.

 Julie: It varies – at least weekly.
 Sometimes I’ll be there everyday if I’m going in and building new dashboards.
 In preparation for our Data Blitz in May I’ve been logging in to Neat Data at least a couple of times a week.